XinyuKang22/WeTok/Report.md

 Andy wants to know about the good restaurants around him
 1. Andy turns on the City feature and finds that Claire shared a delicious restaurant nearby
 2. He followed Claire and hope Claire can share more delicious restaurants in the future

-*Here is a map navigation application example*

-*Targets Users: Drivers*

-* *Users can use it to navigate in order to reach the destinations.*
-* *Users can learn the traffic conditions*
-* ...

-*Target Users: Those who want to find some good restaurants*

-* *Users can find nearby restaurants and the application can give recommendations*
-* ...

 *List all the use cases in text descriptions or create use case diagrams.
 Please refer to https://www.visual-paradigm.com/guide/uml-unified-modeling-language/what-is-use-case-diagram/ for use case diagram.*